CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/Configure-ERSPAN-to-a-Cumulus-Linux-Switch.md

 {{%notice note%}}

-This data has to be processed by the control plane, which impacts the CPU of the destination switch.
+The control plane has to process this data, which impacts the CPU of the destination switch.

 {{%/notice%}}